Back to: C#.NET Tutorials For Beginners and Professionals

 Default Interface Methods in C# with Examples

 In this article, I am going to discuss Default Interface Methods in C# with Examples.
 Please read our previous article, where we discussed C# 8 new Feature Readonly Structs in C# with Examples.
-Earlier, one major difference between the abstract class and interface was that we could not add a default method in the interface once it was implemented in child classes.
-Now in C# 8.0, we can add the default method to the interface without breaking the existing implementation.
+Earlier, one major difference between the Abstract Class and Interface was that we could not add a default method in the interface which is possible with the abstract class.
+Now with C# 8.0, we can add the default method to the interface.

 Default Interface Methods in C#

-The main benefit of the Default method is that it allows us to add new functionality to the interfaces of our libraries and ensure the backward compatibility with code written for older versions of those interfaces.
+The main benefit of the Default Interface Method is that it allows us to add new functionality to the interfaces of our libraries and ensure backward compatibility with code written for older versions of those interfaces.

 - A body for a method or indexer, property, or an event accessor